Misari Regatta

-Misa Regatta is a boat racing track and park located in the neighborhood of Misa-dong in Hanam City, Gyeonggi Province, in the vicinity of 20 km east of Seoul, South Korea.
+Misa Regatta is a boat racing track and park located in the neighborhood of Misa-dong in Hanam, Gyeonggi Province, South Korea.
+It is 20 km east of Seoul.
 It was established for the rowing and canoeing competition during the 1986 Asian Games and the 1988 Olympics.
 The place has a 4.4 million square meters in total, the lake area of which covers 2,212 m in length, 140m in width and depth 3m.
 The area was originally a small island surrounded by sand which made its scenery as beautiful as if it were waving, so was named "Misa-ri" (sand waving) in Korean.